On the asymptotically linear problem for an elliptic equation with an indefinite nonlinearity: Introduction

 The proof relies on a Poho\v zaev-type identity shown in \cite{cfs25}.
 The question remains open whether this is true for every $\o$ (not necessarily starshaped).

 \begin{question} Is it true that, for any open bounded subset $\o\subset \rn$, there are no solutions $(\Lambda, u)$ to problem \eqref{P_lambdaI} with $\Lambda<0$? \end{question}

 The paper is organized as follows.
-In Section \ref{sec:eigen} we study the existence of solutions to the eigenvalue problem \eqref{P_lambdaI} and show the qualitative properties stated in Theorem \ref{theonethm} and the nonexistence Theorem \ref{thm:poslam}.
-Section \ref{sec:nonlinear} is devoted to the asymptotic analysis of the nonlinear problem as $p\to 2$.
-In Subsection \ref{u:sec}, we prove our main result on uniqueness and nondegeneracy in the almost linear regime, that is, Theorem \ref{exit p small}.
-Finally, in Section \ref{decay:sec} we derive sharp decay estimates for the solutions to \eqref{main} for small values of $p$.
+In Section~\ref{sec:eigen} we study the existence of solutions to the eigenvalue problem \eqref{P_lambdaI} and show the qualitative properties stated in Theorem~\ref{theonethm} and the nonexistence Theorem~\ref{thm:poslam}.
+Section~\ref{sec:nonlinear} is devoted to the asymptotic analysis of the nonlinear problem as $p\to 2$.
+In Subsection~\ref{u:sec}, we prove our main result on uniqueness and nondegeneracy in the almost linear regime, that is, Theorem~\ref{exit p small}.
+In Section~\ref{decay:sec} we derive sharp decay estimates for the solutions to \eqref{main} for small values of $p$.
+Finally, Section \ref{mult:sec} contains a multiplicity result of least energy solutions in the slightly subcritical regime.